intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and LightBlue Bean/README.md

 Assumptions
 ===========

--   Intel Internet of Things Gateway is running the WindRiver Intelligent Device Platform (IDP) version 3.0 or above
+-   Intel Internet of Things Gateway is running version 3.1 or above

--   Node.js is installed on the Intel IoT Gateway
+-   Node.js is installed on the Intel IoT Gateway (installed by default)

 -   Node-red node node-red-contrib-bean is installed on the Intel IoT Gateway

-	- You can install this package from the Package Repository in the Dev Hub web interface
+	- You can install this package by clicking on Packages and then Add Packages from the Intel IoT Gateway Developer Hub interface

--   Node-Red is installed on the Intel IoT Gateway and is running
+-   Node-Red is installed on the Intel IoT Gateway and is running (installed by default)

 Enabling Bluetooth Low Energy (BLE) on the Intel IoT Gateway
 ============================================================

 By default, Bluetooth is enabled but Bluetooth Low Energy (BLE) is not.
 This is easy to turn off via the Intel IoT Gateway administrative web console.
-You can access the console via <https://ipaddressofthegateway>.
+You can access the console via <http://ipaddressofthegateway>.

 -   Log in using your root username and password

+-   Click on the Administration icon and then the Lunch button under LuCI to launch the gateway administration console.

+-   Log in using your root username and password.

 -   Select Network from the menu and choose Bluetooth

 -   If it says “Disabled” next to Bluetooth Status, click on the